BEAST-Fitting/beast/docs/workflow.rst

 Working location
 ================

-Setup a working location, usually a subdirectory
+Setup a working location, usually a subdirectory.
+For reference, a template is the 'metal_production' subdirectory in beast/examples.

-Can use the 'metal_production' example in the beast/examples directory as a template.

 In this location, at a minimum you will need the following files:

   * datamodel.py
-  * run_beast_production.py: "production" version of run_beast.py
+  * run_beast_production.py: a "production" version of run_beast.py
         provides commandline options for sub region files
   * symbolic link to the beast directory in the beast repository